 A meeting was held on Monday 25th January 2016 between Wivenhoe Town Council and Cllr.
 Rodney Bass to discuss the issues regarding the Wivenhoe Cycle Path.
-Here is an audio file of the meeting.

 Latest on Neighbourhood Plan

+The Neighbourhood plan Steering Group has published the draft Vision and Objectives for the Plan.
 Residents are encouraged to leave feedback and comments on the NP's website.

 Minutes of the Planning Committee Meeting held on the 23rd August, attended by representatives of CBC in regard to the Local Plan Preferred Options.

-Town Council's response to the Colchester Local Plan Issues and Options Consultation( below) click here
+Town Council's response to the Colchester Local Plan Issues and Options Consultation: Be Part of the Colchester Conversation

 Help develop a new Local Plan for the Borough - Issues and Options Consultation 16 January – 27 February 2015